sphinx-doc/sphinx/Doc-3k/howto/regex.rst

    Matches only at the end of the string.

 ``\b``
    Word boundary.
 This is a zero-width assertion that matches only at the beginning or end of a word.
-A word is defined as a sequence of alphanumeric characters, so the end of a word is indicated by whitespace or a non- alphanumeric character.
+A word is defined as a sequence of alphanumeric characters, so the end of a word is indicated by whitespace or a non-alphanumeric character.

    The following example matches ``class`` only when it's a complete word; it won't match when it's contained inside another word. ::